Why study Law at Christ's?

 Law students will generally have studied an essay-based subject as one of their post-16 subjects but there is no ‘ideal’ combination of subjects and we are happy for students not doing an essay subject to apply.
 Successful applicants take all sorts of subjects from Mathematics and sciences, to arts and social sciences or various combinations.
 All of these teach skills that can be useful to the undergraduate lawyer.

-Applicants to the University of Cambridge for Law must sit the LNAT Admissions Assessment (pre-registration required).
-This will take place in your school or at a Test Centre.
-The same assessment is used regardless of which College you have applied to.
+Applicants to the University of Cambridge for Law must sit the LNAT (pre-registration required) at an LNAT test centre.
+There are more than 150 LNAT test centres around the world.
 The LNAT examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
-When applying, it is important to be aware of the registration and assessment dates:
+When applying, it is important to be aware of the registration and assessment dates, which are normally earlier than the dates for other assessments.

-Information about the LNAT including example papers will be available on the University Admissions website from March each year, and there is also an LNAT website if you would like to have an initial look.
+Information about the LNAT including example papers will is available on the University Admissions website from March each year, and there is also an LNAT website if you would like to have an initial look.
+Details of dates and costs for 2024 applicants are expected by the end of March.

 Interviews

 If we invite you for interviews, these usually take place in early December.
-For the last three years interviews have been online and students have been interviewed either at home (in most cases) or at school (if easier).
+At Christ's we continue do all of our interviews online, as we have done for the last three years.
+You can have your interviews either at home (most applicants do this) or at school (if easier).
 Those invited for interviews are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Law.
 Just before one of these, we give you a piece of legal text to prepare for discussion in the upcoming interview.

 We don’t expect you to do any special preparation or have particular knowledge of the law.
 Our aim is to explore your aptitude and potential for legal reasoning and study at Cambridge, rather than assess what you already know.